leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 The validation within Magento consist of feedback of what the temporary [batch] order number is ( **Temp Ord#** ), the final M3 customer order number ( **Final Ord#** ) as well as the order status ( **Status** ).

 This option also creates any new Shipments &amp; Invoices in Magento based on what&#39;s in M3.
-For more information on status, shipment &amp; invoice synchronization in this version of eConnect, please refer to sections **2.7** – **2.9**.
+For more information on status, shipment &amp; invoice synchronization.

 The verification message displayed to the user also contains a wealth of information [besides the temporary order number] such as